hpdeifel/pdfgrep/README.md

     make
     sudo make install

+If you're using the git version, you will also have to run `./autogen.sh` in advance.

 Depending on your OS, you need to have `-dev` or `-devel` packages installed for all dependencies.